tolbs/tolbs/README.md

 - 👋 Hi, I’m @tolbs
 - 👀 I’m interested in anything computer science related but especially in cryptocurrency!
-- 🌱 I’m currently learning R!
+- 🌱 I’m currently learning Solidity!
 - 💞️ I’m looking to collaborate on any interesting projects in the web3 space.
 - 📫 How to reach me: tolby.lam@gmail.com